Other posts from the On a visit to.. series:

-Dear all, I hope you are doing well and you already have interesting plans for the summer time.
-We are still waiting for hotter days here in Bulgaria but this isn’t stopping us from having longer walks outside and enjoying the greenery.
+Dear all, I hope you are doing well and you already have interesting plans for the summertime.
+We are still waiting for hotter days here in Bulgaria but this isn’t stopping us from having long walks outside and enjoying the greenery.

-I’ve never been to Innsbruck but I was fascinated by the magical sceneries and the proximity to the mountains which offers lots of sport and hiking opportunities.
-So, let’s put our most comfortable shoes and let’s see what Tsvete has to show us.
+I’ve never been to Innsbruck but I was fascinated by the magical sceneries and the proximity to the mountains which offer lots of sport and hiking opportunities.
+So, let’s put on our most comfortable shoes, and let’s see what Tsvete has to show us.

 Can we take an “om trip” to Innsbruck or is it impossible?

-Three things which we absolutely have to take with us to Innsbruck in our luggage?
+Three things which we absolutely have to take with us when traveling to Innsbruck?

-The Tyrolean are casual looking with comfy shoes or sneakers, rucksack – everything highly colorful!
+The Tyroleans are casual looking for comfy shoes or sneakers, rucksack – everything highly colorful!
 In the wintertime you will meet people carrying their ski or snowboard everywhere, so to say – the snowboard baggy-style is very hip!
-Please, don’t forget “smurf” beanie if you REALLY want to look like somebody who lives in Innsbruck …
+Please, don’t forget the “smurf” beanie if you REALLY want to look like somebody who lives in Innsbruck …

 What should we absolutely try when we’re in Innsbruck?

-The best European Cuisine, in my opinion, is the Italian, the Portuguese and my favorite traditional Tyrolean cuisine!
+The best European Cuisine, in my opinion, is Italian, Portuguese, and my favorite traditional Tyrolean cuisine!
 I’m so happy to be living here because food makes me happy!
-You should go and try everything, but my “must eat” recommendations are: the dumpling pariations (Knödeln), the traditional roast pork (Schweinebraten), Schnitzel (of course!), Tyrolean gray cheese soup (Graukäse Suppe), apple strudel with vanilla sauce (apfelstrudel mit vanillesauce) … and all kind of cheese!
+You should go and try everything, but my “must eat” recommendations are the dumpling variations (Knödeln), the traditional roast pork (Schweinebraten), Schnitzel (of course!), Tyrolean gray cheese soup (Graukäse Suppe), apple strudel with vanilla sauce (apfelstrudel mit vanillesauce) … and all kind of cheese!
 Yes!
 Stinky Mountain cheese (Bergkäse)…

-My favorite place to have a cup coffee or a beer, especially on a sunny day, is “Café Bar&Lounge 360°”.
-Here you can enjoy the ultimate 360° view of Innsbruck and the surrounding mountains! … The outdoor terrace is truly cozy and the chill out music adds some specials to your quality time.
+My favorite place to have a cup of coffee or a beer, especially on a sunny day, is “Café Bar&Lounge 360°”.
+Here you can enjoy the ultimate 360° view of Innsbruck and the surrounding mountains! … The outdoor terrace is truly cozy and the chill-out music adds some specials to your quality time.

 We can’t visit Innsbruck without stopping by some galleries and museums.
-Show us some of your favorites?
+Show us some of your favorite ones?

-The “mountain people” are not that into galleries and museum, but anyway they are some interesting spots to visit.
+The “mountain people” are not that into galleries and museums, but anyway they are some interesting spots to visit.
 My choice would be:

 Which book do you think will be most suitable for our trip to Innsbruck?